Causes of Hearing Loss

 Sounds that are 85 decibels or louder can cause hearing loss after prolonged listening.
 However, a very loud sound – such as a gunshot or explosion – that lasts just one second can cause permanent hearing loss immediately.
 Thankfully, noise-induced hearing loss is avoidable.
 Simple precautions like wearing ear protection before entering a rock concert or construction site and limiting exposure time can help safeguard your ears.

 Traumatic brain injuries (TBIs) can cause hearing loss.
-If you’ve suffered a blow to the head, whether through a car accident, fall, or blow to the head, this is a serious injury that should be checked out by a doctor right away.
+If you’ve suffered a blow to the head, whether through a car accident, fall, or hit to the head, this is a serious injury that should be checked out by a doctor right away.
 TBIs may do more damage than just cause hearing loss; sometimes, people can have trouble speaking or reading non-verbal cues.

 Sometimes, hearing loss can be inherited.
 This can take the form of syndromes like otosclerosis, Usher’s syndrome, and Pendred syndrome, as well as other genetic mutations that cause structural deformation of the ear.
 Other genetic factors may make a person be more susceptible to hearing loss caused by other things.

 It’s not uncommon to have to repeat yourself to grandma and grandpa!
 On average, our hearing starts to decline when we hit our 40s.
 It begins with experiencing more difficulty in hearing high-frequency sounds.
 This may mean having difficulty hearing consonants like f, k, p, s, and t because they are pronounced at higher frequencies.
 Age-related hearing loss is called “presbyacusis.”

 Ototoxic medications are medications that may cause hearing loss and/or difficulty with balance.
 A preliminary sign of damage is tinnitus (ringing in the ears).
 If you notice signs of hearing loss that you believe is associated with a drug, talk to your doctor.